datomi79/Byte-Deepstream/README.md

 # Byte-Track Integration with Deepstream
-Integrating Byte-Track C++ code with the Deepstream.
+Integrating Byte-Track C++ code with the Deepstream-5.1.

 ## Build Instructions
 ```